chenney0552/TaoTao_ShoppingSite/README.md

 Distribute architecture:

-  > Design different modules by their function.
+  &emsp; Design different modules by their function.